-One such program helping to redirect people's lives is the Up Front Intervention program, led by Keith Van
+One such program helping to redirect people's lives is the Up Front Intervention program, led by Keith Van their journey, and offer hope.

-The Up Front Intervention Team - Sara, Rachael, Lucy and Keith - is about being there for people at critical times in their life journeys and working with them to change and grow.
+critical times in their life journeys and working with them to change and grow.

 Haeften, Accommodation and Homelessness Team Leader.